Jonathan2251/lbd/_sources/gpu.txt

 a small part of the whole OpenGL software/hardware system.
 It is still a big effort to finish the compiler implementation since there are lots of api need to be implemented.
-For example, the number of texture related api is close to one hundred for code generation since they include different api names with different operands for each api name.
+For example, the number of texture related api is close to one hundred combinations for code generation since they include different api names with different operands for each name.
 This implementation can be done by generating llvm extended intrinsic functions from shader parser of frontend compiler, and then llvm backend convert those intrinsic to gpu instructions as follows,